Dr. Meredith O’Loughlan

 Health Consultant/ Workshop Facilitator/ Presenter

-Her Masters research was completed under Professor Chun Guang Li who is internationally recognised for his work in Pharmacology & Complementary Medicine, and the pharmaceutical science of nitric oxide.
+Her Masters research was completed under Professor Chun Guang Li who is internationally recognised for his work in Pharmacology & Complementary Medicine, and the pharmaceutical science of NO.

 Qualifications: